microsoft/pxt-ev3/libs/ultrasonic-sensor/docs/reference/sensors/ultrasonic/on-event.md

 > * ``object detected``: some other object is sending out an ultrasonic sound
 > * ``object near``: the sensor detected something within the distance of the near threshold
 > * ``object far``: the sensor detected somethin within the distance of the far threshold
-* **body**: the code you want to run when something is dectected by the ultrasonic sensor.
+* **handler**: the code you want to run when something is dectected by the ultrasonic sensor.

 ## Example